mpezzull/wink/README.md

 >**email**=toro@mailinator.com
 >**pwd**=mattiawink

-You can request a token for authentication using the credentials [admin, admin] I've created a swagger file from which you can try to call the APIs
+You can request a token for authentication using the credentials [admin, admin].
+I've created a swagger file from which you can try to call the APIs

 **Have fun!**